Chumra (Judaism)

-An obligation or prohibition can be adopted by an individual or an entire community.
-Early references to chumrot are found in the Talmud, and the understanding and application of them has changed over time.

-After a chumra has been observed for generations, it can become a minhag, or accepted tradition, and become a binding requirement for individuals from families or communities that adopted the chumra.
+A chumra can be adopted by an individual or an entire Jewish community.
+Early allusions to chumrot are found in the Talmud, but the meaning and application thereof have evolved since the Talmudic era.
+After a chumra has been observed for generations, it may take on the status of a minhag (מִנְהָג), thus becoming a halakhically binding requirement for religious Jews from families or communities that initially adopted the chumra.